Bahai Library Online

 He became a Bahá'í in New York sometime during the winter of 1906.
 In April of 1909 the National Spiritual Assembly called for design proposals for the first Bahá'í Hours of Worship in the West and he submitted is design proposal in October.
 It was finally accepted at the National Convention in 1920.
 [DP76-100]

-In Memoriam; Louis Bourgeois; Mashriqu'l-Adhkár, Wilmette; Staint-Celestin de Nicolet, QC; Wilmette, IL; Sacramento, CA; USA
+- In Memoriam; Louis Bourgeois; Mashriqu'l-Adhkár, Wilmette; Staint-Celestin de Nicolet, QC; Wilmette, IL; Sacramento, CA; United States (USA)

 • He had learned of the Faith in Boston through the efforts of Mary Hanford Ford.
 [Wikipedia]